 2. Application assessment

-An assessment panel reviews all eligible, complete applications and makes funding recommendations.
+An independent assessment panel will review all completed eligible applications and make funding recommendations.

 All applications are assessed against: